 The real-time data synchronization feature is available in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Chengdu), and China East 2 Finance.

-- Star-shaped combination is supported.
-Each supported source data store can be combined with a supported destination data store to synchronize data.
+Star-shaped combination is supported.
+Multiple supported sources can be combined with multiple supported destinations to synchronize data.

-- You can synchronize the full data and incremental data from a database to MaxCompute and Hologres.
+You can configure a synchronization solution to synchronize the full data and incremental data from a database.

-The feature can extract data from table shards, a single table, and multiple tables in a database, and extract messages about data definition language (DDL) operations.
+You can synchronize data from table shards, a single table, or multiple tables in a database, and configure different real-time synchronization rules based on the messages about data definition language (DDL) operations.